parasecurity/principals/demos/demo_2/README.md

 $ ./run.sh
 ```
 The run.sh script will deploy the 5G core.
 Using the inputs to the script (detailed within the script), the number of slices and users can be adjusted.

+## Information about the 5G components

+- gnbsim10: gNB stands for gNodeB, the 5G equivalent of 4G's eNodeB.
+This name suggests a simulator for testing 5G wireless networks.
+- oai-amf10: AMF stands for Access and Mobility Management Function.
+This component is part of the core network that handles aspects related to mobility, session management, and authentication.
+- oai-ausf10: AUSF stands for Authentication Server Function.
+It's responsible for handling the authentication process between the user equipment (UE) and the network.
+- oai-dnn10: DNN stands for Data Network Name.
+It represents the network that UEs connect to for actual network services.
+- oai-nrf10: NRF stands for Network Repository Function.
+It handles the management and storage of information about NF (Network Functions) and services.
+- oai-smf10: SMF stands for Session Management Function.
+It manages users' session contexts and establishes, modifies, and releases sessions.
+- oai-spgwu-tiny10: SPGWU stands for Serving Gateway and PDN Gateway in User plane.
+It's the data forwarding node of the network.
+- oai-udm10: UDM stands for Unified Data Management.
+It manages user data such as subscription data, credentials, and policies.
+- oai-udr10: UDR stands for Unified Data Repository.
+It is a network function that stores data from other network functions.